 It felt odd, at first, to use a bar instead of a bottle of liquid to shampoo with, and personally it took me three showers using the shampoo bars before I fell in love--and then I fell in love hard because my frizzy hair became more manageable, and I'd finally figured out how much lather works for me.
 Now I love them and can't imagine going back to a bottle.

 To use: Get your hair wet in the shower or bath.
 Some people rub the shampoo bar between their hands until they get enough lather and then shampoo like normal.
 Most of us rub the bar directly onto our wet hair until we get enough lather (how much you need is up to you), then shampoo like normal.
 So simple!
 Goodbye single-use plastic containers!

 Storage and life of the bar: Store the bar where it can dry quickly and store as far away from the shower or bath faucet/downpour of water as you can.
 How long your bar lasts also depends on factors such as how much lather you need/like, how long and thick your hair is, how often you wash your hair, and if you use the bar as body soap too or just to shampoo with.
 If you store it away from a direct downpour of shower or bath water, the bar should last longer than a standard size bottle of shampoo.
 I've had one bar last more than a year, but I only shampoo once a week, I have short hair, and I use our other soap bars as my body soap.
-My sister--who has long hair and showers every single day--uses several bars a year.
+My sister--who has long curly hair and showers every single day--uses several bars a year.